fkarg/fkarg.github.io/drafts/rat-meetup.md

 Other times, especially when a topic has been explicitly scheduled in the previous week, there might be prepared talks or interactive sessions.

-Some of the topics we recently talked about are:
+Some topics we recently talked about are:
-- note taking systems (e.g. Zettelkasten, roam and obsidian.md, emacs Org-Mode)
+- note-taking systems (e.g. Zettelkasten, roam and obsidian.md, emacs Org-Mode)
 - personal management systems and workflows (e.g. GTD-implementations or parts of OS setups)
 - book recommendations and reviews
 - how to track data and visualize it (e.g. health, finances)